 LPAs desiring to apply for self-administration of a federal-aid project must go through an approval process by contacting Susan Anderson, ADOT LPA Process Manager, at [email protected] or 602.712.6960 for the Self-Administration Consideration Request Form.

 - Certification Acceptance (CA) Program is where an LPA, as an entity, may be approved programmatically if requested, the procurement authority to develop and administer A/E projects in accordance with all applicable agency, state, and federal requirements.
 ADOT evaluates the LPA's written process to ensure compliance with all federal and state A/E procurement requirements.
 Once ADOT-approved and certified, the LPA has the A/E procurement authority to procure professional A/E services.
 ADOT periodically evaluates the LPA's performance throughout the project development.
 Currently, ADOT has approved the CA Program for six (6) cities (Chandler, Mesa, Phoenix, Scottsdale, Tempe and Tucson) and two (2) counties (Maricopa and Pima).
-Under this option, the LPAs are certified for four years and requires recertification thereafter.
+Under this option, the LPAs are certified for three years and requires recertification thereafter.
 Refer to the ADOT LPA Projects Manual, chapter 4 for more information.
 ADOT's approval is required for CA entities to establish On-Calls.